 A Calculation is an output in a Document, created as follows:

 - Calculation > Custom Code > create box on page.

 - Enter code written in the R Language under R CODE.
-This code can be used to create tables, visualizations or any other calculations.
+This code can be used to create tables, visualizations (though not all visualizations are based on R code) or any other calculations.

 - Displayr will render various outputs automatically -- HTML will get processed as HTML, Matrices and tables will get rendered to look like built-in tables, and more.

 - If you would like to see the terminal view of the R CODE you are running, check the Properties > OUTPUT > Show raw R output checkbox.
 This can be very useful when troubleshooting your code.

 Calculations can also contain custom functions that can be referenced from other R CODE.
 You can Hide calculations to not export them to the final Dashboard or Report.

 An R Variable is a variable in a Data Set, that uses an R calculation to create the values.
 You can create them one at a time (see How to Create a Custom R Text Variable and How to Create a Custom Numeric R Variable) or in batches (see How to Create Multiple R Variables).